Charasin/Flappy_Bird_NBU/README.md

 # Flappy Bird NBU

 This project is a lightweight browser game inspired by the classic **Flappy Bird**.
-It is implemented in plain JavaScript and rendered using an HTML5 canvas.
+It is implemented using the [p5.js](https://p5js.org/) library to handle drawing and animation, keeping the gameplay logic similar to the original vanilla implementation.

 ## Gameplay